 A healthy farm breakfast will set you up for the day or you can leave early with a picnic basket for a game drive in the Kruger National Park.
-Golf, tennis, bowls, trout-fishing, hot-air ballooning and horse-riding are all available nearby.
+Golf, mountain-bike trails, hikes, tennis, bowls, trout-fishing, hot-air ballooning and horse-riding are all available nearby.

 Golf Courses in the Area

 The Sabie River Golf Course was originally built 57 years ago by the local farmers for their own use as a nine-hole golf course.
 In 1992 it was redesigned by Golf Data and is today, what Duncan Cruickshank of Compleat Golfer magazine refers to as 'a user-friendly' 18-hole golf course.
 Trees and water both play important roles as hazards on this course.
 At least 14 holes have water hazards.
 There are five dams and they all play a role.

 A product of the Gary Player Design Company, this course offers a refreshing balance between challenge and playability.
 It is not an ultra-tough course (designed to torment the average player), but it is also not so easy as to make a mockery of par.
 The accent is on relaxation and enjoyment, allowing for just enough 'bite', to come away with a sense of achievement after playing to one's handicap.